tmtsoftware/esw-ts/docs/src/main/params/state-variables.md

 # State variables

-State variables are used when an UI for Assembly wants to track the status of a command sent to an HCD using a matcher.
+State variables are used when a UI for Assembly wants to track the status of a command sent to an HCD using a matcher.

 A state represents some aspect of a Component’s internal state which is captured in `CurrentState`.
 All state variables have `Prefix` and `ParameterSet`.